 Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
 Additionally, I may get commissions for purchases made through other affiliate links in this post.

-Difficult customers are just a fact of life for small business owners.
-Today, I’m going to give you 11 ways to deal with THAT customer.
-Always remember, the majority of your customers will be great – but every small business will have their handful of difficult ones.
+Difficult customers are a fact of life for small business owners.
+Today, I’m going to give you 11 tips for dealing with difficult customers.
+You know, THAT customer.

 11 Tips for Dealing with Difficult Customers

 Problem Customer: Can’t Make Up Their Mind on What Color Design They Want